 Criteria for assessing probability

 The auditor needs to consider the probability of an event occurring.
 For example, an earthquake could have a very high impact but they not occur very often.
 The impact of loss of people or skills may not be very high but it may occur very often.
-The criteria for assessing probability are often very similar and the following could be considered.
+The criteria for assessing probability are often very similar and the following could be considered but is not manadatory.